 33 Interference from natural constituents of samples is frequent.
 The interference may be peculiar to the determination system used, variable in occurrence and intensity, and may be subtle in nature.
 If the interference takes the form of a response overlapping that of the analyte, a different clean-up or determination system may be required.
-Interference in the form of suppression or enhancement of detection system response is dealt with in paragraphs 45-46.
-If it is not practicable to eliminate interference, or to compensate for it by matrix-matching calibration, the overall accuracy (bias) and precision of analysis should nonetheless comply with the criteria in paragraphs 53 and 58-63.
+Interference in the form of suppression or enhancement of detection system response is dealt with in paragraph 44.
+If it is not practicable to eliminate interference, or to compensate for it by matrix-matching calibration, the overall accuracy (bias) and precision of analysis should nonetheless comply with the criteria in paragraphs 58 and 63-66.

-Analytical calibration and chromatographic integration
+Analytical calibration, representative analytes, matrix effects and chromatographic integration